tomtomjhj/init.vim/notes.md

 Enable LSP inlay_hint.
 Change `func1` to `func2` with `v_b_c`.

-## screenpos occasionally wrong
+## screen inconsistency
-all zeros.
+* rarely, screenpos  all zeros.

-after modifying window layout?
+    * after modifying window layout?
+    * toggling `'wrap'` fixes it
+* rarely, displayed lines and the actual lines not consistent in diff mode

 ## cmp
 sometimes cmp falls into the state where `<C-n>` doesn't insert the text.